const7/RockPaperScissor-AI/README.md

 python getData.py label startIndex endIndex
 ```

-This will essentialy make a folder of name label and store (endIndex-startIndex+1) images .
+This will essentialy make a folder of name label and store (endIndex-startIndex+1) images in `data`.

 ## Training our Model
 Next we move to training our model.
 Here we have used the DenseNet model available from keras.applications as a base model to work upon.
 It is followed by a MaxPooling Layer which is Flattened and finally run through a Dense Layer with 3 Output Neurons and SoftMax Activation to predict our output from 3 Classes Rock, Paper and Scissor.